Nuneaton railway station

-Nuneaton railway station serves the large town of Nuneaton in Warwickshire, England.
-The station is managed by West Midlands Trains.
-It is served by three railway lines: the Trent Valley section of the West Coast Main Line (WCML), the Birmingham-Leicester-Peterborough line and the Nuneaton to Coventry branch line.

-It was known, during the period 1924–1969, as Nuneaton Trent Valley, to distinguish it from the now closed Nuneaton Abbey Street station; many local people still refer to it as Trent Valley.
+Nuneaton railway station serves the market town of Nuneaton, in Warwickshire, England; it is managed by West Midlands Trains.
+The station is served by three railway lines: the Trent Valley section of the West Coast Main Line (WCML), the Birmingham-Leicester-Peterborough line and the Coventry to Nuneaton branch line.
+During the period 1924–1969, it was known as Nuneaton Trent Valley, to distinguish it from the now closed Nuneaton Abbey Street station; many local people still refer to it as Trent Valley.
 The station lies on the north-eastern edge of Nuneaton town centre, just outside the ring road.

 History

 19th and 20th century

 The original Nuneaton station was opened on 15 September 1847, when the London and North Western Railway (LNWR) opened the Trent Valley Line; the branch line to Coventry opened in 1850.
 The original station, like many others on the line, had been designed by John William Livock.
 A simple two platform structure, it became inadequate to cope with the growing traffic, and was rebuilt on a larger scale with extra platforms in 1873.
-It was rebuilt and enlarged again in 1915, with its current buildings, which were designed by Reginald Wynn Owen.
+It was rebuilt and enlarged again in 1915, with its current buildings designed by Reginald Wynn Owen; the most prominent feature of which is the clock tower.

 In 1873, another line had opened: the Ashby and Nuneaton Joint Railway, to link Ashby-de-la-Zouch and Coalville in order to access the large coal reserves located there.
 The line was closed to passengers in 1931, but remained open for goods until 1971.
 Part of it was later reopened as the heritage Battlefield Line.

-A second station in Nuneaton, Nuneaton Midland, had been opened by the Midland Railway in 1864 on the line between Birmingham and Leicester.
-When both the LNWR and Midland Railway became part of the London, Midland and Scottish Railway (LMS) in 1924, both station were renamed; the present station became known as Nuneaton Trent Valley and the former Midland station becoming Nuneaton Abbey Street.
+A second station in the town, Nuneaton Midland, had been opened by the Midland Railway in 1864 on the line between Birmingham and Leicester.
+When both the LNWR and Midland Railway became part of the London, Midland and Scottish Railway (LMS) in 1924, both stations were renamed; the present station became known as Nuneaton Trent Valley and the former Midland station becoming Nuneaton Abbey Street.
 Abbey Street station was closed in 1968 and the present station reverted to being called just Nuneaton; it took on the Birmingham to Leicester services.